 Iceberg becomes important once a data lake stops being just a pile of files and starts needing tables, snapshots, and database-like discipline.

-In real engineering work, this chapter helps you think in terms of snapshots, manifests, schema evolution, hidden partitioning, and compaction so the lakehouse layer stays manageable instead of drowning in small files and metadata overhead.
+In real engineering work, this chapter helps you reason about snapshots, manifest files, schema evolution, hidden partitioning, and compaction so the lakehouse layer stays manageable instead of drowning in small files and metadata overhead.

-In interviews and architecture discussions, it is especially useful when you need to explain why a table format is its own architectural decision with real costs in metadata scaling, operations, and streaming integration.
+In interviews and architecture discussions, it helps explain why an open table format is its own architectural decision with real costs in metadata scaling, operations, and streaming integration.

 Practical value of this chapter